explainers-by-googlers/cross-origin-storage/README.md

       navigator.crossOriginStorage.requestFileHandle(hash)
     )
   );
-  // The files exist in COS.
+  // All files found in COS.
   for (const handle of handles) {
     const fileBlob = await handle.getFile();
     // Do something with the blob.